An online fax system acts as a virtual fax machine that can be accessed through the internet.

 Benefits over a traditional fax machine

-There are a number of benefits that an online fax service provides over a traditional fax machine.
+There are some benefits that an online fax service provides over a traditional fax machine.

 Some of these benefits include: